component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 To make components truly reusable they shouldn't define their margins otherwise it may become hard to compose such components.
-Imagine a `Button` would have `margin-right` pre-defined.
+Imagine a `Button` would have `margin-right` predefined.
 This would make it tricky to create a `ButtonGroup` component there buttons are placed next to each other.

-This means that the _white space between components should be controlled outside of components_.
-This can be achived in a few different ways:
+This means that the _whitespace between components should be controlled outside of components_.
+This can be achieved in a few different ways:

 1. Controlling spacing props directly via primitives with props
-1. A first-class layout primitive that controls layout of its children
+2. A first-class layout primitive that controls layout of its children

 Both methods are valid and have their use cases.